 KMR WERKES is a custom fabrication workshop specializing in unique metal and wood creations.

 KMR WERKES designs and fabricates custom furniture and unique metal and wood pieces for living and work spaces.
 Located in central Massachusetts, we work closely with clients throughout the region and country to craft one-of- a-kind design concepts.
-We use a wide variety of materials -- from metals such as steel, stainless steel, aluminum, cast aluminum, and copper -- to wood, including hard and soft woods, reclaimed, and live-edge -- in addition to glass and natural stone.
+We use a wide variety of materials -- from metals such as steel, stainless steel, aluminum, and copper -- to wood, including hard and soft woods, reclaimed, and live-edge -- in addition to glass and natural stone.
 KMR WERKES specializes in beauty and functionality, bringing creative visions to life.

 One-of-a-kind: Coffee Tables, Benches, Office Chairs, Desks, Bookcase, Chairs, Conference Tables, and more!